Metropolitan Borough of Poplar: History

-In 1921 the Borough Council, under George Lansbury and the Poor Law Union were engaged in a dispute with the London County Council and central government over poor law rates - it wished to pay out of work people more than usually permitted; and to get wealthier West End boroughs to contribute to its expenses.
-Several councillors were imprisoned briefly in 1921 in relation to this.
+In 1921, the borough council, under George Lansbury and the Poor Law Union, were engaged in a dispute with the London County Council and central government over poor law rates – it wished to pay out of work people more than usually permitted, and to get wealthier boroughs to contribute to its expenses.
+Several councillors were imprisoned briefly in 1921 concerning this.
 See Poplar Rates Rebellion.

-In 1951 Poplar was chosen as the site of the Festival of Britain's 'Exhibition of Live Architecture'.
-The East End of London had been heavily bombed during the war and its reconstruction was showcased at the new Lansbury Estate.
+In 1951, Poplar was chosen as the site of the Festival of Britain's 'Exhibition of Live Architecture'.
+The East End of London had been heavily bombed during the war, and its reconstruction was showcased at the new Lansbury Estate.
 New building materials and planning concepts were demonstrated.
-The first example of 'live architecture' on the exhibition trail was the Trinity Congregational Church and Hall, just across from the main reception area with their Town Planning and Building Research Pavilions on East India Dock Road.
+The first example of 'live architecture' on the exhibition trail was the Trinity Congregational Church and Hall, located just across from the main reception area, with its Town Planning and Building Research Pavilions on East India Dock Road.
 The trail continued with the Lansbury Estate and Chrisp Street Market.

-The former Poplar Town Hall in Bow Road, designed by Culpin & Son (1937–38), is now a listed building, as is its predecessor (1870) in Poplar High Street.
+The former Poplar Town Hall, located on Bow Road and designed by Culpin & Son (1937–38), is now a listed building, as is its predecessor, the Old Town Hall (1870) in Poplar High Street.